Simple ECDH

 Encryption/Decryption

-Select the key from the list and you can start encrypting and decrypting messages.
+Select the key from the list.

 Danger zone